ericanderson2/CryptoTracker/README.md

 ==========
 Any contribution is appreciated.
 The currently known errors are registered in the Issues tab.
 Feel free to take a swing at any one of them.

-For the more major features, there are the following that you can give a try.
-They are also described in more detail in th
+For the more major features, there are the following that you can give a try:
 * Page containing data for all coins
 * Better search functionality